Berkeley-CS195/sp23/content/about.md

 Weekly Schedule
 ---------------

-The week before each Friday class meeting will be used to prepare for the upcoming discussion-oriented class section.
+The week before each Wednesday class meeting will be used to prepare for the upcoming discussion-oriented class section.

 * Over the weekend, any student who is attending discussion sections and writing commentary for the upcoming topic should complete the readings.

-* Small-group discussions will be held Monday through Wednesday to develop commentary topics and assign students to commentaries.
+* Small-group discussions will be held on Monday develop commentary topics and assign students to commentaries.

-* Commentaries will be completed and shared with the class by Thursday at noon.
+* Commentaries will be completed and shared with the class by Tuesday at 6PM.

-* On Friday, class will consist of lecture and discussion on the weekly topic.
+* On Wednesday, class will consist of lecture and discussion on the weekly topic.
 All students should complete the readings and weekly survey before class.

 Discussions
 -----------